karas011029-svg/real-time-collaboration-platform/README.md

-# Revo — Open-Source Real-Time Collaboration Platform
+# Revo is an open-source real-time collaboration platform.

 ---
 <div align="center">